larsz-o/task-pig-to-dos/README.md

 - [x] Install Express
 - [x] Install Mongoose
 - [x] Set up the server
-- [] Set up a database in MongoDB in server.js and connect it to the project
+- [x] Set up a database in MongoDB in server.js and connect it to the project
-- [] Write a Schema for data
+- [x] Write a Schema for data
 - [] Make at least 15 commits
 - [] Using AngularJS, create a front end experience that allows a user to create a task.
-    - [] Create a form for tasks, including a category
+    - [x] Create a form for tasks
+    - [x] Create containers for tasks and a pig to appear
+    - []including a category
     - [] Create a POST route to the server
 - [] When the task is created, it should be stored inside of a database (MongoDB)
     - [] Send the POSTed data to Mongo